 Symptoms tend to come on very quickly and then last for around a week before easing off.
-They include intense pain in the joint, usually affecting the big toe and foot.
-The skin may appear red and shiny and there may be peeling or flaking of the skin.
+They include:

-Synovial Fluid is found within synovial joints and a sample can be extracted from a joint and examined under microscope.
+Synovial Fluid is found within moveable joints.
+Your doctor will extract a sample from a joint and examine it under a microscope.
 There will almost always be crystals of sodium urate in the sample.
 This kind of test can also rule out other causes of joint pain.

 Pain is managed by relieving the pain and treating the condition with both medication and lifestyle changes such as following a specific diet.
 To relieve symptoms, rest with the foot elevated and apply cold therapy to cool the joint.

-Non-steroidal Anti-inflammatory drugs (NSAID's) such as Ibuprofen can be taken in the first instance to decrease pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen can be taken in the first instance to decrease pain.
 If these are not effective, then your doctor may prescribe Colchicine, which helps to relieve pain and reduce swelling.
-It does however often produce side effects such as nausea, vomiting and abdominal pain.
-In extreme cases, you may be prescribed corticosteroids, although these are not a long-term treatment.
+It does however often produce side effects such as nausea, vomiting, and abdominal pain.
+In extreme cases, you may be prescribed corticosteroids, although these are not long-term treatments.

-Medications for frequent attacks are known as Urate Lowering Therapies or ULT's.
-The aim of these medications is to reduce the urate levels to below the concetration required for crystals to form.
+Medications for frequent attacks of Gout are Urate Lowering Therapies or ULT.
+The aim of these medications is to reduce the urate levels to below the concentration required for crystals to form.
 They also help to dissolve existing crystals.

-Lifestyle changes should also be implemented to avoid flare ups of the condition.
+Lifestyle changes should also be implemented to avoid Gout flare-ups of the condition.
 Eliminating or at least cutting down on the following may be helpful:

-- Seafood such as anchovies, mackeral, sardines, herrings, mussels and scallops
+- Seafood such as anchovies, mackerel, sardines, herrings, mussels, and scallops

 - Vegetables including spinach, asparagus, and lentils